National Association of Manufacturers’ Jay Timmons warns against return to ‘archaic’ tax policies

 Jay Timmons, president and CEO of the National Association of Manufacturers, used his annual address on the state of the industry to warn against returning to “archaic” tax policies and enacting pro-union legislation championed by Democrats.

-Mr. Timmons touted the progress the manufacturing industry has made amid the coronavirus pandemic and endorsed putting new money into infrastructure projects like roads, electric grids, and high-speed internet.
+Mr. Timmons touted the progress the manufacturing industry has made amid the coronavirus pandemic and endorsed putting new money into infrastructure projects such as roads, electric grids and high-speed internet.

 He called for a focus on “tomorrow” and not “yesterday.”